cryptozona/bytecoinBCN/miners/README.md

 Once you are mining, you can goto http://bytecoin.uk and enter your wallet address to track your mining stats.

 If you are a windows user, you can run this in a virtual machine, and assign the number of CPU's you want to mine with (this script uses MAX CPU).
-I would suggest a ubuntun 16.04 MINIMAL install.
+Suggested OS: ubuntu 16.04 MINIMAL install.

 ## Donate
 BCN: 22t7Vi6pxE5Gs81XpqDmNMc19CCzZ8EEQdoTBZTCHCfYVNTQKJoaaaWWcyafop5bRSUnRs8xUbHeNbReAnHELkRiUEc1yoF